Vikas1177/colorizer/README.md

 # IMAGE COLORIZER
-This is an image colorizer which convert black and white image to rgb image.
-I used the similar architecture as this paper [Image Colorization using Generative Adversarial Networks](https://arxiv.org/abs/1803.05400)
+This project implements an image colorizer that converts black and white (grayscale) images into RGB (color) images.
+The model architecture is inspired by the paper Image Colorization using Generative Adversarial Networks.

+## Features
+- Converts black and white images to colorized RGB outputs
+- Uses a GAN-based architecture for realistic colorization

+Includes sample results showcasing the model's performance
 ## To know more read this
 [ppt](ppt.pptx)
 ## Results from my colorizer